logo

 Abstract

-This study investigates the neural signature of conscious access independently of decisional processes using a model-based approach analyzing inter-trial variability in electroencephalographic (EEG) responses to auditory stimuli.
-Even without a task, the EEG showed bifurcation dynamics around 250-300 milliseconds post-stimulus, with late sustained activity occurring on some trials but not others.
-This activity predicted both task-related reports and reports of conscious content during task-free listening.
-Source localization implicated the same neural networks in task-free conscious access as in explicit report, excluding frontal executive components.
-Analyzing brain dynamics through variability is crucial for identifying core signatures of conscious access.
+An outstanding challenge for consciousness research is to characterize the neural signature of conscious access independently of any decisional processes.
+Here we present a model-based approach that uses inter-trial variability to identify the brain dynamics associated with stimulus processing.
+We demonstrate that, even in the absence of any task or behavior, the electroencephalographic response to auditory stimuli shows bifurcation dynamics around 250–300 milliseconds post-stimulus.
+Namely, the same stimulus gives rise to late sustained activity on some trials, and not on others.
+This late neural activity is predictive of task-related reports, and also of reports of conscious contents that are randomly sampled during task-free listening.
+Source localization further suggests that task-free conscious access recruits the same neural networks as those associated with explicit report, except for frontal executive components.
+Studying brain dynamics through variability could thus play a key role for identifying the core signatures of conscious access, independent of report.

 Publisher